Skip to content

 Slow Cooker Mango Chicken Curry

-Inspired by my travels in Thailand where I fell in love with a similar mango chicken curry like this, and honestly its a game changer when it comes to flavour – and so easy to make too.
+Inspired by my travels in Thailand where I fell in love with a similar mango chicken curry like this, and honestly it’s a game changer when it comes to flavour – and so easy to make too.
+Great recipe for reheating too.

 Slow Cooker Mango Chicken Curry